Vandivier/afterecon/content/2015-03-27-a-quick-look-at-the-ecb.md

 ---
-title: A Quick Look at the ECB
+title: "A Quick Look at the ECB"
 date: 2015-03-27 01:58:44
 author: John Vandivier
 ---